psg-mit/muf-ci/DESCRIPTION.md

 | [`benchmarks/`](benchmarks/)       | Contains benchmarks, benchmarking harness, and visualization code.  |

 ## Extending Siren with Other Hybrid Inference Algorithm
 Siren can be extended with other hybrid inference algorithms that can implement the hybrid inference interface.
+We provide this documentation as a reference for developers and future researchers who wish to implement their own inference algorithms.
+This is not intended for the casual user.

 ### Implement the hybrid inference interface
 First, the `SymState` class in [`siren/inference/interface.py`](siren/inference/interface.py) must be subclassed in a file within the [`siren/inference/`](siren/inference/) subdirectory.
 The following functions must be implemented by the subclass: